 The Virginia Beach City Public Schools Licensure staff is responsible for processing all licensure requests for our currently employed teachers and administrators.
 Individuals who are considering pursuing a course of study to become a teacher should address their specific questions as outlined in the Approved Program section on this page.

-Required Participation in Child Abuse and Neglect Training (CANT) for Teacher Licensure
+Required Child Abuse and Neglect Training (CANT)

 In the Commonwealth of Virginia there exists a codified requirement for all teachers to participate in specified Child Abuse and Neglect Training (CANT) prior to obtaining or renewing their licenses to teach.
 This training, which takes about one hour to complete, is available at no charge through web-based instruction.
 You are advised that completing CANT will be part of the employment process for applicants wishing to teach in any school division in Virginia.
 Upon completion of the training, you will need to print your certificate to use as verification of having met the requirement.